 None, although limited CBD production might be allowed under the state’s new hemp research program.

 Because CBD is simply excluded from the state’s definition of “marijuana” — but THC remains illegal — any CBD product must contain no traces of THC.
-Without in-state access to laboratory- tested CBD products, patients will be unable to verify THC content.
+Without in-state access to laboratory- tested CBD products, patients are unable to verify THC content.

 North Carolina